 Yet what is technology for except to defeat the snow and ice that Mother Nature sent our way!
 Those who could joined a video conference session which, while lacking the real pleasure of seeing old friends, meeting new colleagues and returning to our campuses with bags overflowing with Zingerman’s delights, still allowed us a chance to discuss and begin to answer some of the colloquy’s main topics.

 The theme of the conference was “Making a Difference.”
-Within this, we wanted to (1) engage faculty members in discussions of topics that affect their teaching, in the context of their own classrooms, their home institutions, and society as a whole; and (2) increase the impact that a consortial program can make to strengthen teaching and learning across our liberal arts colleges.
+Within this, we wanted to (1) engage faculty members in discussions of topics that effect their teaching, in the context of their own classrooms, their home institutions, and society as a whole; and (2) increase the impact that a consortial program can make to strengthen teaching and learning across our liberal arts colleges.
 Our intention in Ann Arbor was to consider these subjects in the context of making a difference.
 Specifically, the questions we posed were designed to help us think about:

 - What difference do we want to make: